frc4206/battleaid/pages/source/topics/precision-control/background/background.md

 <br>

-A response curve in combination with a deadzone can be effective in customizing and normalizing joystick feel.
+A response curve in combination with a deadzone is very effective in customizing and normalizing joystick feel.

 The most applicable response curves for drivetrains are generally exponential (e.g. {math}`x^n` where {math}`n \geq 1`) because they reduce input on the low end, allowing a user to more easily make micro-adjustments, and accelerate the input towards the high end, so that maximum output is not inhibited.
 However, programmers should ponder their own use case; an alternative function may be preferable.